-The University of Liverpool received 1,104 applications in 2018 and of those which they invite to interview, 50% will receive offers for the 160 places on the course.
-This means that only 1 in 7 people who applied received an offer!
+The University of Liverpool received 1063 applications for 2019/2020 entry and 729 were interviewed with only 445 offers being given.
+This means that only 1 in 2.4 people who applied received an offer!

 For more information about University of Liverpool Veterinary Interviews, click here: Liverpool Veterinary Interviews

 The University of Liverpool normally has a 9 station MMI, with each station lasting 5 minutes.
 In this guide we provide an expert insight into past University of Liverpool MMI stations, the University of Liverpool Veterinary interview day and tips for converting your University of Liverpool Veterinary interview into an offer!

 2021/2022 The University of Liverpool MMI in a Nutshell

 What is the University of Liverpool Veterinary Interview style?

 For 2021/22 entry, the University of Liverpool hasn’t yet released information regarding their style of interview or whether these will be taking place in person.
 Normally, the University of Liverpool has a 9 station MMI, with each station lasting 5 minutes.

 When are the University of Liverpool Veterinary Interviews held?

 University of Liverpool Veterinary Interviews are usually held in one week in December.
 The exact dates for 2021/22 entry interviews haven’t yet been released.